-World Water Day: minister Zuhal Demir visits AB InBev brewery water treatment plant
+World Water Day: Minister Zuhal Demir visits the Azulatis water treatment plant at the Stella Artois brewery.

 The minister visited the facilities and tasted brewery wastewater treated to drinking water.
 That water is used, fully in line with the Flemish Blue Deal, for technical applications in the brewery.
 Since 2021, the Leuven brewery, in collaboration with Azulatis (the former Industry business unit of De Watergroep) has been purifying some 400,000 m³ of water, good for 160 Olympic swimming pools, into pure potable water in this way.
 Talks for further expansion are ongoing.Minister Zuhal Demir was shown around the brewery by brewery director Alexander Soenen and Hans Goossens, director general of De Watergroep.
 Both Minister Demir’s Blue Deal and all partners present strongly encourage the reuse of water and the efficient use of various water flows.Minister of Environment, Demir: “Circular water use is one of the answers to the drought problems of today and the future.
 Every drop of water we can reuse is a drop we don’t have to pump from the ground.
 Leading companies like AB Inbev are helping to set the stage for tomorrow’s water policy.
 To encourage other companies, I am releasing 4 million euros to support partnerships between at least three companies in their search for new ways to save and reuse water,” says Flemish Environment Minister Zuhal Demir.